Choice in Dying: Current Legal, Policy, and Ethical Issues

 Completion of this class will result in the receipt of four (4) continuing education hours.

 Many patients, particularly at the end of life, do not receive quality care.
 Palliative and hospice care, are not often provided in a timely manner, if at all.
-Additionally, the health care wishes of patients are often not honored, thus dying patients may receive interventions they never wanted.
+Additionally, the health care wishes of patients are often not honored and dying patients may receive interventions they never wanted.
 Patients who experience intolerable suffering may not know of options that could reduce their suffering and allow them to die with dignity, in accordance with their values and wishes.
-In order to make ‘informed decisions’ about end of life care, patients must be given information about expected benefits and burdens of proposed interventions – as well as the consequences of changing the focus of care to comfort.
+In order to make ‘informed decisions’ about end-of-life care, patients must be given information about expected benefits and burdens of proposed interventions, as well as the consequences of changing the focus of care to comfort.
+This class will present legal options that permit patients control over the timing of their own death, including voluntarily stopping eating and drinking (VSED).
 Social workers can play an important role as catalysts for better quality care for patients at the end of life to ensure that their health care wishes are respected.

 David C. Leven, JD, Executive Director Emeritus and Senior Consultant, End of Life Choices New York

 An expert on advance care planning, patient rights, palliative care and end-of-life issues, David Leven, was the Executive Director of End of Life Choices New York for 14 years.
 He is an advocate for patients and patient rights who has played a leadership role in having legislation introduced and enacted to improve pain management and palliative care and expand the rights of patients.
 Mr. Leven lectures frequently to professional groups and citizens.
 He was a regular guest lecturer at Fordham Graduate School of Social Service and College of New Rochelle Nursing School, and has spoken at all of the NYC area law schools.
 He is a graduate of the University of Rochester and Syracuse University College of Law.